• Skip to primary navigation

 Ingredients for mashed potatoes.

-How to make the Best Make Ahead Mashed Potatoes
+How to Make Yukon Gold Mashed Potatoes

-Step 1 – boil the potatoes
+Step 1 – Boil the potatoes

-Rubbing the skin off potatoes
+Rubbing the skin off potatoes.

-Step 2 – warm the liquid
+Step 2 – Warm the liquid

 Warm the milk and cream in the microwave so that it’s warm when added to the potatoes and make sure the butter is at room temperature.

-Step 3 – make them smooth
+Step 3 – Make them smooth

 A potato ricer with yukon gold potatoes.

-Step 4 – add the marscapone
+Step 4 – Add mascarpone

-Add marscapone and season with salt and pepper.
 Top with butter if desired.

 A hand masher with yukon gold potatoes.

-Step 5 – serving options
+Step 5 – Keep them warm

 Serve immediately or place in a slow cooker on warm until ready to serve.
+You can also place in a pot on the stove over very low heat adding extra milk as needed.

 Mashed potatoes in a slow cooker.